kroxiksut/django-152fz-consent/docs/cookies/en/invariants.md

 ## Banner texts are separated from the cookie policy

-- banner editions (`CookieBannerRevision`) are published separately from `CookiePolicyRevision`;
+- banner revisions (`CookieBannerRevision`) are published separately from `CookiePolicyRevision`;
-- publication of a banner edition does not translate consent into `outdated`.
+- publishing a banner revision does not move consent into `outdated`.